Understanding Accounting Principles: The Foundation Of Financial Management

 Accrual Principle

 The accrual principle, a cornerstone of accounting, emphasises recognising revenue and expenses when they are earned or incurred, irrespective of cash flow timing.
 This principle ensures that financial statements provide a more accurate depiction of an organisation's financial health.
-For instance, a company might make a sale and recognise revenue even if the payment from the customer is received later.
+For instance, a company might make a sale and recognise revenue even if the customer's payment is received later.
 This approach aligns financial reporting with the economic substance of transactions, offering a more comprehensive understanding of an entity's performance.

 Going Concern Principle

 The going concern principle assumes that a business will continue its operations indefinitely.
-This principle allows for the valuation of assets and liabilities based on their expected future usefulness, contributing to a realistic portrayal of a company's financial position.
+This principle allows for evaluating assets and liabilities based on their expected future usefulness, contributing to a realistic portrayal of a company's financial position.
 By assuming continuity, businesses can plan for the long term, making strategic decisions that consider the sustained viability of the organisation.
 For instance, a manufacturing company may invest in new machinery, confident in the belief that it will continue operations and benefit from the machinery's long-term utility.

 Consistency Principle